ODushyn/odushyn-hugo/content/post/rxjs-main-concept.md

 ### What is rxjs?

-ReactiveX is a library for composing asynchronous and event-based programs by using observable sequences. rxjs is implimentation  Observer pattern in javascript programming language ([source](http://reactivex.io/intro.html)).
+ReactiveX is a library for composing asynchronous and event-based programs by using observable sequences. rxjs is implementation of  Observer pattern in javascript programming language ([source](http://reactivex.io/intro.html)).

 Not clear yet...